 The Atmosphere Flagship has established eight working groups focusing on specific scientific questions.
 Each working group has one or two contact persons.

-lead: Yutaka Tobo, H.C.
-Hansson
+lead: Yutaka Tobo

 The work group focuses on three scientific questions concerning local and near regional processes affecting the formation and type of clouds, and their impacts, namely: (i) How does the local orography affect cloud formation and type?; (ii) What are the regional driving forces for cloud formation and type?; (iii) How does the aerosol affect the local and regional cloud formation?